Angels & Airwaves: Films

 Start the Machine is a documentary that focuses on the break-up of Blink-182, the genesis of Angels & Airwaves, and the making of their first album We Don't Need to Whisper.
 It was released on DVD on June 17, 2008.
 Start the Machine was filmed over a course of almost three years.

 Love is a science fiction film directed by William Eubank and starring Gunner Wright that was released in a special event called Love Live on August 10, 2011.
 "It starts in the Civil War and you travel through time and space.
 There's a couple of different storylines.
 The main one is, a guy gets sent up to the International Space Station, and he gets abandoned up there.
 He doesn't know why.
 So throughout his years of being stuck up there, he sees the Earth starting to collapse below.
 He ends up basically becoming the last person alive.
 And then decades later, he wakes up one day and there's something outside of the ISS, in low Earth orbit with him."

 In late 2014, the band released an animated short film called Poet Anderson: The Dream Walker, supporting their album The Dream Walker.

 Graphic art

 The band's albums have featured space rock images with considerable influences from the work of Storm Thorgerson.
 The band members explicitly state that there are Pink Floyd influences in their work.
 In November 2011, the band released a special edition copy of their film Love in graphic novel format with the double album and movie from the band's official website.
 The band released the graphic novel Poet Anderson: ...Of Nightmares on October 6, 2015, written by DeLonge and Suzanne Young.
 It was accompanied by the EP ...Of Nightmares, released on September 4, 2015.

 Musical style

 Angels & Airwaves' music style has generally been regarded as alternative rock, space rock, art rock, and neo-prog.
+Tom DeLonge's guitar work in the band is similar to his guitar playing in Blink-182, albeit with more guitar effects.
+He said: "All I wanted was something that sounded like it was echoing over a large place.
+So I put echoes on everything."